UPDATED JUL 7, 2026

 Eligibility Criteria

-• Applicants must be Australian citizens, New Zealand citizens, or Australian permanent residents.
+Must be an Australian citizen, New Zealand citizen, or Australian permanent resident.

 Important Notes